chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 ### 1.1.4 Embed a package if allowed

 _Embedded_ packages include the packaged software directly in the nupkg archive instead of downloading it.
-Only tools that allow redistribution in their license can be embedded and such packages must include two additional files in the directory `legal` - `VERIFICATION.txt` and file with information about the license.
+Only tools that allow redistribution in their license can be embedded and such packages must include two additional files in the directory `legal` - `VERIFICATION.txt` and `License.txt`.

 Its **recommended to create embedded packages** because they don't depend on vendor site working and substantially reduce the network related problems - 404 (file not found) problem and potential vendor bandwidth leaching issues are completely solved by embedding.